gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 .. container:: figurelegend

-    Movie showing the motion of the atoms during the NVT and NPT equilibration steps.
+    Figure: Movie showing the motion of the atoms during the NVT and NPT equilibration steps.
 For clarity, the water molecules are represented as a continuum field.